Familiar stranger: Later studies

 There have been a number of studies that have further characterized the relationship between familiar strangers using automatically generated sets of data from urban systems.
 Using bus usage data, it was found that a person's set of familiar strangers is highly based on routine and daily behavior.
 Familiar strangers come into contact typically during a particular time each day and in a particular location.
 Unlike other social networks that have densely connected neighborhoods, the network of familiar strangers is more diffuse and evenly distributed.
 This indicates that person's familiar stranger network can quickly stretch an entire metropolitan area.
 Wi-Fi usage data for university campuses have provided additional datasets for analyzing familiar strangers.
 These datasets have yielded similar results as the bus usage data, but the researchers divided relationships based on regularity of interaction and closeness of relationship.

 Characteristics

 Familiar stranger relationships develop in a predictable manner.
 They depend on regularity, on-going contact, and public spaces.
 The concept of invisible tie was proposed to qualify such relationships that involve only limited interaction (if any) and are therefore hardly observable and often overlooked as a relevant type of ties.
 Familiar strangers nevertheless support people's sense of familiarity and belonging.

-Online familiar strangers

-Online social networks are ubiquitous today.
-But in these digital contexts, it is unclear what defines a familiar stranger relationship.
-An initial definition put forward has been a behavioral one.
-Familiar strangers are those users that a person is not explicitly connected to but share similar behavioral patterns or interests.
-But finding these digital familiar strangers is not straightforward or easy.